-Gerry dreamt of broadening the scope of the NPO, Recover E Alliance, from its base in the Western Cape to the furthest reaches of Africa.
+Gerry dreamed of broadening the scope of the NPO, Recover E Alliance, from its base in the Western Cape to the furthest reaches of Africa.
 This will remain just that – a dream – unless those with equal passion take up the reins of rightful conduct.
 Gerry was not only a dreamer; he consistently took action on his chosen path with high-minded dedication and love.

 Thanks to Gerry, the spark of an idea to create jewelry from the components developed into a small flame of creative endeavour.
 I started making a unique range of products from components stripped from old computers, while he applied his own creative impulse to the production of beautiful clocks which were exported to Switzerland.

 He would grab every opportunity to market the aspects of reducing, recycling and re-using e-waste where necessary.
 He set up drop off depots for the testing and rebuilding of equipment for other NPOs.
 He increased public awareness, and research into the development of new markets for products with no apparent commercial value.

 With Gerry’s star blinking on the horizon, he will continue to shine, encouraging and supporting far-sighted individuals and organizations with his vision to expand as far as his dreams.

 Read more about Gerry`s work at Recover E Alliance and please think before you discard any electronic waste.
-If you have electronic equipment you`d like to dispose of responsibly, go to the E-Waste Association of South Africa (EWASA) website and find a collector near you.
+If you have electronic equipment you`d like to dispose of responsibly, go to the E-Waste Association of South Africa website and find a collector near you.

 By Heather Green